aakb/esaa/sites/all/modules/menutree/README.txt

 the navigation menu, menutree/primary-links provides a tree representation of the primary links menu, etc. If no menu name is specified, the primary links menu is used.
 That allows it to be used as a simple menu-based sitemap, give or take a path alias.
+The path menutree/all provides a list of all flagged menus for sites that have multiple separate navigation menus.

 REQUIREMENTS